cvikupitz/DuckChat/duckchat_v2/README.md

 on, and the client's username.

 ## Using the Server
-The server will run on its own and requires no user input.
+The server(s) will run on their own and requires no user input.
-To end the server session, press CTRL+C or send a SIGINT to the running process.
+To end a server session, press CTRL+C or send a SIGINT to the running process.

 ## Using the Client
 To send a message, simply type the message and press enter.
 The message you send will be sent to all other